VISA REGIME

 ENTERING AND LEAVING THE COUNTRY

-Foreigners coming to hunt carry weapons across the border crossing based on an approval for the import and export of weapons issued by the consular representative office of the Republic of Slovenia abroad, or the body conducting border control if the person:
+Foreigners coming to hunt may transfer firearms or ammunition across the state border, after having obtained authorization for the import and export of firearms issued by the consular representative office of the Republic of Slovenia abroad, or the body conducting border control if the person:

-• Provides a valid firearms certificate issued in their state of residence or a certificate that a firearms certificate is not issued for such weapons,
+• submits a valid firearms certificate issued by the authority of the state of his/her residence or a certificate from that authority that firearms certificate is not needed for the firearms in their home country;

 The amounts of duty-free excise goods are: